mobijoker/Cyber/_pages/en/contact-thanks.md

 Your message has been successfully sent.

-I will contact you as soon as possible.
-But please do not think badly of me if I don't answer you.
-I receive a lot of emails and sometimes I do not have time to read and answer to all.
+We will contact you as soon as possible.
+But please do not think badly of us if we don't answer you.
+We receive a lot of emails and sometimes we do not have time to read and answer to all.

 Thank you!